Symetra Life Insurance Company Review

 You can also use the accumulated cash value to pay your premiums.
-It could, however, reduce your death benefit by a certain extent.
+It could, however, reduce your death benefit to a certain extent.

-It is a no-lapse universal life policy which is designed for the purpose of wealth transfer.
+It is a no-lapse universal life policy that is designed for the purpose of wealth transfer.

 The key features include:No Lapse Guarantee

 The policy comes with a no-lapse guarantee.
 At the time of issuing the policy, the company gives you an illustration containing a wide range of information – what the company guarantees to pay, what kind of benefits you and your beneficiaries are likely to receive, the premium you have to pay, and withdrawals and loans you are allowed to take.